zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/structs.rst

    :emphasize-lines: 8
    :linenos:

 Doxygen does not require any commands to recognize the different comments.
-It does require that line 8 be left blank though.
+It does, however, require that line 8 be left blank.

 Structure Documentation Example
 *******************************